- For Women Facing a Breast Biopsy

 The doctor may or may not use a numbing medicine (called a local anesthetic).
 The needle used for the biopsy is so thin that getting the medicine may hurt more than the biopsy itself.

 Once the needle is in place, fluid or tissue is drawn out.
 If clear fluid is withdrawn, the lump is more likely a benign cyst (not cancer).
 Bloody or cloudy fluid can mean either a benign cyst or, less often, cancer.
 If the lump is solid, small pieces of tissue are drawn out.
 A pathologist (a doctor who is expert in diagnosing disease from tissue samples) will look at the biopsy tissue or fluid under a microscope to find out if there are cancer cells in it.

-A fine needle aspiration biopsy can sometimes miss cancer if the needle does not get a tissue sample from the area of cancer cells.
-If it doesn’t give a clear diagnosis, or your doctor still has concerns, a second biopsy or a different type of biopsy should be done.
+A fine needle aspiration biopsy can sometimes miss cancer if the needle doesn’t get a tissue sample from the area of cancer cells.
+If it doesn’t give a clear diagnosis, or your health care provider still has concerns, a second biopsy or a different type of biopsy should be done.

-If you are still having menstrual periods (that is, if you are pre-menopausal), you most likely know that breast lumpiness can come and go each month with your menstrual cycle.
-If you have a breast lump that needs to be checked, the doctor will start by taking your history and doing a physical exam, and then setting up breast imaging.
-If you have a lump that doesn’t go away, or the collected information doesn’t clearly tell what the problem is, the doctor may want to do a fine needle aspiration biopsy to see if it’s a cyst (a fluid-filled sac) or a solid tumor.
+If you’re still having menstrual periods (that is, if you are pre-menopausal), you most likely know that breast lumpiness can come and go each month with your menstrual cycle.
+If you have a breast lump that needs to be checked, the health care provider will start by taking your history and doing a physical exam, and then setting up breast imaging.
+If you have a lump that doesn’t go away, or the collected information doesn’t clearly tell what the problem is, the provider may want to do a fine needle aspiration biopsy to see if it’s a cyst (a fluid-filled sac) or a solid tumor.
 If an aspiration is done and the lump goes away after it’s drained, it usually means it was a cyst and not cancer.
 Again, most breast lumps are not cancer.

-Talk to your doctor about what type of biopsy is best for you and what you can expect it to be like.
+Talk to your health care provider about what type of biopsy is best for you and what you can expect it to be like.

 Core needle biopsy